stuartfogel/CountingSheepPSG/README.md

 For use on continuous EEGLAB datasets (*.set).

 Works best if recording includes (in the EEG.event structure):
-* Recording start time event (at first data point)
+* Recording start time event (at first data point).
-* Lights Off and Lights On events
+* Lights Off and Lights On events.

 ## Installing